ContHutch++: Stochastic trace estimation for implicit integral operators: ContHutch++

 \section{ContHutch++}

 For continuous, symmetric PSD functions $f$, we can improve the bound for Hutchinson's estimator by projecting off a low-rank approximation of $F$ corresponding to its first few largest eigenvalues.
 To understand why, note that Hutchinson's estimator error bound for symmetric PSD functions is only tight when the first few eigenvalues of $F$ are much larger than the rest so that $\mathrm{tr}(f) \approx \|f\|_{L^2}$.
 Thus, if we project off the first few eigenvalues of $F$, we can use Hutchinson's estimator to estimate the trace of the resulting function with smaller eigenvalues.
-We use the continuous randomized range finder, presented in~\cite{ContRSVD}, to compute the approximate projection from the first few eigenfunctions.
+We use the continuous randomized range finder~\cite{ContRSVD} to compute the approximate projection from the first few eigenfunctions.

-In~\cref{thm:rank_k}, we bound the difference between a symmetric, PSD, continuous function and its rank $k$ approximation (that is, $\sum_{j=k+1}^\infty \sigma_j^2$) in terms of $\mathrm{tr}(f)$. \begin{theorem} Let $F_k$ be the best rank $k$ approximation to the integral operator $F$ defined by a symmetric, PSD, continuous function $f$.
+We begin with a uniform approximation bound for a symmetric, PSD, continuous function by its best rank $k$ approximation (e.g., its truncated SVD) in terms of $\mathrm{tr}(f)$.
+This is a continuous analogue of a key oservation used to obtain the improved scaling of Hutch++ in the matrix case~\cite[Lemma~3]{Hutch++}. \begin{theorem} Let $F_k$ be the best rank $k$ approximation to the integral operator $F$ defined by a symmetric, PSD, continuous function $f$.
 Then,

 \end{theorem} \begin{proof} Since $f$ is symmetric PSD and continuous, its eigendecomposition exists and converges absolutely and uniformly by Mercer's Theorem.
 Let $\lambda_1 \geq \lambda_2 \geq ... \geq 0$ be the eigenvalues of $F$.
 Thus, we have that